murphlmao/murphlmao.github.io/content/faq.md

 ```

 ##### Q: Do you have any disclaimers or disclosures for sponsored content or affiliate links?
-A: No, I'm too boring unfortunately.
+A: No. I'm too boring, unfortunately.
 ```
 ```

 ##### Q: Do you have any upcoming events or projects related to your website/blog?
 A: I have some cool development projects in mind (some that I can share, others that I can't),
 but it's hard to find the time to get that kind of stuff done.
-Developing applications is hard & very time consuming,
+Developing applications can be hard & very time consuming,
 even on relatively small scales, take this website for example, which in total has taken about 15ish hours of work to get done,
-but has been spanned over the course of about a month.
+but has been spanned over the course of about a month just due to workload I face from working a full-time job & going to school
+full-time as well.
+It can be quite hard to find some time to squeeze in for my own personal projects :).